 About the EDC

 Located in South Texas, the Greater Kingsville Economic Development Council is a non-profit corporation funded by both private and public dollars.
 Formed in 1987 as a joint effort between the City of Kingsville and Kleberg County, Texas, the council helps to improve the quality of life in the area by promoting economic opportunity in the region.

 The mission of the Economic Development Council is to create new jobs through acquisition, expansion, and retention of primary income-producing industries, and to enhance diverse investment opportunities which expand the Kingsville and Kleberg County tax base.

 Our vision is for the Kingsville area to be an excellent place for a superior quality of life for families, workers, and for investors.
-This will be achieved in the following ways:

 – Aerospace/defense contractors

 – Distribution & warehousing

 – Responds quickly to business inquiries